-The service has further enhanced its ability to quickly and safely respond to incidents on water and unstable ground with a rescue hovercraft.
-The hovercraft will be immediately deployable to incidents anywhere in the County and will assist with the provision of a safe system of work when responding to incidents on unstable ground and water.
+The service has further enhanced its ability to quickly and safely respond to incidents on water, mud and unstable ground with a rescue hovercraft.
+The hovercraft will be immediately deployable to incidents anywhere in the County and will assist with the provision of a safe system of work when responding to these types of incident..

-To ensure our firefighters can work safely in and around still water, all of our firefighters are trained as level 2 still water responders and the necessary safety equipment is carried on every rescue appliance.
+To ensure our firefighters can work safely in and around still water, mud and unstable ground, all of our firefighters are trained as level 2 still water responders and the necessary safety equipment is carried on every rescue appliance.